dorisyan1122/Crime-Predictive-Modeling/index.md

 # Predictive Modeling of County-level Crime Rate

-Ziwen Lu, Xuyan Xiu, Doris Yan's final project, three parts are included:
+Ziwen Lu, Xuyan Xiu, Doris Yan's final project, four parts are included:

 1. full paper "write-up", including introduction, model and methods, results and limitations of our project;
 2. geospatial mapping of average crime rate from 2009 to 2014;
-3. predictive modeling of 2010 crime rate on 2016 crime rate.
+3. predictive modeling of 2010 crime rate on 2016 crime rate;
+4. slides for presentation.

 Our models are robust to predict the unseen data.
 Applying our model of violent crime rate on the implementation data in 2016 generates RMSE of 0.593, which means the average difference between our model's predicted values and the actual values is 0.593.
 Similarly, for property crime rate, the average difference between our model's predicted values and the actual values is 0.459.